heliusblackstar/freekb/e53e6f1a-8993-48a5-8875-088cba2d7c58/index.md

 Note, that firewalls still exist--you can still have firewall policies that allow or deny traffic, either on the device, or at the network perimeter.

+If you are at all uncomfortable with the thought of "losing NAT", RFC4864 was written specifically for you!
+Here's an excerpt to entice you to read it:
+> These techniques, known collectively as Local Network Protection (LNP), retain the concept of a well-defined boundary between "inside" and "outside" the private network, while allowing firewalling, topology hiding, and privacy.
+LNP will achieve these security goals without address translation while regaining the ability for arbitrary any-to-any connectivity.

 ### Subnetting is gone!
 The standard prefix for all networks that contain nodes is a /64.